SidonTheTroll/Erstes-Jahr/Biology/4-animal-kingdom.md

 Water enters through ostia (minute pores) and released through the osculum (central cavity).
 This is used for food gathering, respiration and excretion.

+This is one of the simplest form of life.

 ## Phylum - Coelenterata (Cnidarian)

 - Aquatic, mostly marine